The Minister is very welcome. I understand it is the first time she has been in the House.

 The Hope It Rains project challenges the perception of the Galway weather.
 Communities, artists and young designers will collaborate to create major events to encourage us to re-imagine our attitude towards the weather.
 What is currently perceived as a negative will be a source of joy and delight.

 The Ship to Shore project will reach out to the world through culture with an international festival of sheep, wool and cheese, dance and film festivals, plus a celebration of Irish music and dance.
 At a time when the Government is committed to doubling our global footprint, this initiative will focus the attention once again on our unique traditional culture of Irish music and dance.

 The Forward Motion project will be a ground-breaking initiative placing children and young people, play and the arts at the centre of everything we do.
 It will have a commitment that every child in Galway will have the opportunity to take part in events, workshops or performances specially designed with their rights to participate in cultural life in mind.
 This chimes with my Department's Creative Ireland programme.
 These are just the highlights of what should be an awe-inspiring year.

-I recently met with the chief executive officer of Galway 2020, Hannah Kiely.
+I recently met the chief executive officer of Galway 2020, Hannah Kiely.
 I was impressed with her and the progress made since her appointment in May 2017.
 The new company, Galway 2020, commenced trading on 1 June 2017 with a board with a wide range of skill sets together with a management team, as well as its creative director, Chris Baldwin.
 I congratulate everyone involved to date and look forward to working with and playing a supportive role to Galway 2020 in the lead up to the year.

 I am delighted to welcome the Minister on her first occasion to the House and hope we will see her many more times.